-Carnegie’s 72nd Annual Commencement Exercises will be held on Sunday, September 15th at 2:00 PM, Troy Athens High School Auditorium, 4333 John R, Troy – between Wattles and Long Lake.
-On this special day, the scholastic achievements of our graduating Class of 2019 will be publicly acknowledged.
-Special guests, school officials and members of our faculty will participate in the exercises.
+Carnegie’s 75th Annual Commencement Exercises will be held IN-PERSON on Sunday, September 11th at 2:00 PM, Troy Athens High School Auditorium, 4333 John R, Troy – between Wattles and Long Lake.
+On this special day, the scholastic achievements of our graduating Class of 2022 will be publicly acknowledged.
 This day has been planned for you…and belongs to you and your family!
 Capture the spirit of the occasion by offering your full cooperation and participation.
 100% attendance is expected.

 Precision timing on Commencement Day will require your full cooperation in the following ways:

 - ARRIVE at the auditorium by 12:45 PM.
 Doors will be open to parents and guests at 1:00 PM.

 - Wear clean shoes

 - Hair must be up, off the collar.

 - Men graduating may wear dark pants, a white shirt, tie and a lab coat if preferred.